issalab/mkturk/public/mkturk/readme.md

 ImageWidthPixels: The width of the sample image in pixels.
 The image width is used as the unit for the horizontal dimension.

+MaxTrialsPerFile: task exits after this many files are completed.
+Currently set to 500

 NDisplayPrime: how many frames of sample movie to render before rendering sample movie.
 Calls a second parallel rAF that draws to the same canvas but then covers with blank (gray) screen.
 In some cases, priming helps obtain more reliable hardware display times when using webgl canvas.

 NRSVPMin: set to be TASK.NRSVP.
 Guaranteed one reward if fixate for NRSVPMin images

 NRSVPMax: set to TASK.NRSVPMax (if present); otherwise, set to TASK.NRSVP.
 Bonus rewards are given in an exponential fashion for fixating up to TASK.NRSVPMax images.

+NumPrebufferTrials: number of trials for which to preload TQS trials and movies.
+Currently set to 300.

 Ordered_Samplebag_Filenames: Names of the sample image bags.
 Each bag is treated as a separate label class